mimblewimble/docs/docs/getting-started/wallet-handbook.md

 ## proof

 Grin's privacy and scalability mechanics mean users no longer have the ability to simply prove a transaction has happened by pointing to it on the chain.
-By default, whenever a transaction sent to a destination addres using `-d`, a payment proof is created.
+By default, whenever a transaction sent to a destination address using `-d`, a payment proof is created.

 Payers can then use these proofs to resolve future payment disputes and prove they sent funds to the correct recipient.